paulgevers/autopkgtest/doc/README.package-tests.rst

 There are groups of similarly-structured packages for which the contents of ``debian/tests/control`` would be mostly identical, such as Perl or Ruby libraries.
 If ``debian/tests/control`` is absent, the ``autodep8`` tool can generate an automatic control file.
-If installed, ``adt-run`` will automatically use it; this can be disabled with the ``--no-auto-control`` option.
+If installed, ``autopkgtest`` will automatically use it; this can be disabled with the ``--no-auto-control`` option.